A message from Newlands Cross Medical Centre about Covid-19 and changes to the GP service:

 We have created a Facebook and Instagram page to provide an interactive platform on which to share health information.
 Check the Facebook page out here and the Instagram page here and please feel free to like and share!

 Our GP clinic is open, near-by and here to help support you in any way that we can.
 We are aware that this is a time of increased stress.
 If you have any symptoms that are concerning you then please call us to book an appointment with one of our doctors.
-The doctors have noticed a drop off in patients with suspicious symptoms and this is concerning for us.
-As ever, as GPs we still want to know about and investigate medical problems as appropriate.

 Changes in doctor appointments: